phreeza/manuscript_axon_potentials/doc/manuscript.md

 The interesting thing to note here is that the potential at the bifurcation and termination are similar in shape, but opposite in polarity.
 This resembles the observed polarity reversal.
-It is thus not hard to imagine that the effect is caused by the response being dominated by bifurcations in the early part of NL where the axons branch out, and then by terminations in the later part, where terminations are more prevalent, with the two canceling out in the middle.
+It is thus not hard to imagine that this effect is caused by the response being dominated by bifurcations in the early part of NL where the axons branch out, and then by terminations in the later part, where terminations are more prevalent, with the two canceling out in the middle.
 We